By Bill Sweet

 Mary Baker Eddy postulates a third theory of creation.
 Her theory of creation is an underlying spiritual blueprint creation that affects our more familiar sensory creation.
 This subsurface spiritual blueprint creation is in the wheelhouse of what the movie The Matrix suggests.
 The Matrix projection is a secondary creation that is superimposed over a primary creation.
 The veiled primary creation is revealed as a reflection in Christian Science.
 Consider that the primary creation underneath is a reflection.
 "Everything in God's universe expresses Him."
 (Ibid., page 331.)
 "His reflection is man and the universe."
 (Ibid., page 466.)
 "All the objects of God's creation reflect one Mind...."
 (Ibid., page 588.)
 "Was not this a revelation instead of a creation?"
 (Ibid., page 504.)
 She writes an analysis of the three theories of creation in her Chapter "Genesis."
 (Ibid., page 501.)

-A revelation of reflection might be detected and expounded by the image analogies accomplished through the light reflections produced by holography.
+A revelation of creation as a reflection might be detected and expounded by the image analogies accomplished through the light reflection images produced by holography.

 Under the heading "Optical Illustration of Science," Mrs. Eddy writes: "Divine metaphysics reverses perverted and physical hypotheses as to Deity, even as the explanation of optics rejects the incidental or inverted image and shows what this inverted image is meant to represent.”
 (Ibid., page 111.)
 Then we have a chance of seeing the spiritual identity of man emerging; instead of only seeing the ape man.
 Reflection illustrates a spiritual and optical insight.
 "Astronomy, optics, acoustics, and hydraulics are at war with the testimony of the physical senses.”
 (No and Yes, page 6.)